DanHerman212/vertex-ai-timeseries/README.md

   <img src="images/vertexaipipelines.png" alt="Image Description">
 </div>

+For detailed instructions on running commands, see the [Project Operations Guide](docs/MAKEFILE_GUIDE.md).

 ## Overview
 The pipeline consists of the following steps:
 1. **Extract**: Retrieve time series data from BigQuery